-Alexander College Registrar and Enrolment Services 101-4603 Kingsway Burnaby, BC V5H 4M4
+Alexander College Office of the Registrar 101-4603 Kingsway Burnaby, BC V5H 4M4

 Once received, an Enrolment Advisor will review the documents to ensure completeness of your application.
 The completed application will then be submitted to the Admissions Office on your behalf.